 Date of Stay: Saturday, May 28, 2016

 We arrived around 4:30 in the afternoon, and the hotel was pretty busy, with a wedding going on along with the usual Memorial Day weekend crowd.
 The check-in desk was well staffed, though, and we only had to wait a few minutes for an associate.
-I had a Starwood Preferred Guest account at one time, but it had long since disappeared into the ether.
+Though I had a Starwood Preferred Guest account at one time, it had long since disappeared into the ether.
 I asked the associate if I could sign up for a new account, and he eagerly helped me get that done – even throwing in breakfast buffet vouchers for our party of three for good measure.
-That was a gesture I really appreciated.
+I really appreciated the small gesture.
 It saved us $13 a pop, but more importantly, gave us all more time to get going in the morning, since we wouldn’t have to worry about finding a place to eat.
 Definitely a good start for my welcome back to Starwood.

-We were assigned two rooms on the 6th floor, a “Starwood Preferred Guest” floor.
+The clerk assigned us two rooms on the 6th floor, a “Starwood Preferred Guest” floor.
 The corridors at the hotel are also rather uninspiring, basically a sea of beige from one end to the other..

 Our assigned rooms were across from each other, one facing the airport, and one facing away (more on that later).
-Both rooms were set up identically, with a Heavenly Bed, of course, along with a chair in one corner, and a glass work desk and smallish TV in the center.
+Both rooms included a Heavenly Bed, of course, along with a chair in one corner, and a glass work desk and smallish TV in the center.
 I had forgotten how nice these beds were; definitely more comfy than what I usually find at Hilton-branded hotels.
 The large windows also provide for plenty of natural light.

 At the side of the desk, there’s a plethora of plugs, enough for the most plugged in travelers.
 A wall socket allowed for three connections, but a pop-up power strip provided several more.
 For a party of two, there’s plenty for two laptops, and two phones each.
 Impressive.

 But wait, there’s more!
 Do you prefer working while lying down in bed?
 There’s another power strip under the bed.
-The only downside here is that it was pretty well hidden underneath, and I didn’t actually notice it was there until the next morning.
+The only downside here is that it was pretty well hidden underneath.
+I didn’t actually notice it was there until the next morning.